rohitkanrar/RiTS/README.md

 ## To Replicate Results:

 - Please follow `simulation_example.Rmd` to reproduce all experiments, figures and tables.
+- Example output files are added in `/output_git` folder.
-- To replicate all simulation experiments, follow the steps below:
+- To replicate simulation experiments for 1000 replications, please follow the steps below:
 ```
 mkdir output
 Rscript code/simulation/replicated_trial.R